 Phase 4 brings Slice Engineering hotends along with their 300 °C thermistor and 24v 50W heater cartridge, for users that want no such limitations.
 Work limits are raised up to 300 °C to allow all thermoplastic materials printable on an open chamber.
 Upgrading the thermistor requires to change the temperature tables on the firmware, and requires new cables sets we are preparing.

 For Phase 4, two customized cabling solutions will be available for several models, more on the professional side, that may allow this upgrade.
 They will not be available soon but they will come in time, and no previous investment will be wasted.

 Phase 4 will require cables and firmwares to be replaced.

 We want to state the obvious.
 Bondtech is not Creality.
 This meaning, we have no participation neither responsibility over their product design and manufacturing.
 Due to observed small inconsistencies on Creality manufacturing, sometimes models may require different solutions than expected, or small adjustments.
 Please be aware and prepared.

 Register yourself or login to leave a Question, Reply or Comment in the section below.

-If you didn't already, you can also subscribe to our newsletter to receive a mash-up of our latest posts and other Bondtech updates in your mailbox.
+If you didn't already, you can also subscribe to our newsletter to receive the short updates about our new products, updates or technology on your mailbox.

 Thank you : )